What do you like to cook at home?

-I really enjoyed Ramen Ikkyu, chef, Harunobu Inukai was awesome.
-I thought Chase Kojima from Sokyo did an awesome Okonomiyaki.
+Ramen Ikkyu, chef, Harunobu Inukai are awesome.
+I am also inspired by Chase Kojima from Sokyo who does an awesome Okonomiyaki.
 Obviously David Thompson is the master, and his stir-fry was great with the fried egg.
 Anything with a fried egg on top is delicious.

 Your mum owned and operated restaurants.
 What inspired you to be a chef, was there a moment when you thought, I want to be a chef ?